 The high-frequency behavior of the split groundplane design is more complicated.
-The extended noise current path resulting from the split may be of significant electrical extent and must be treated as a shorted transmission line.
-The transmission-line model may be different for every device, adding to the difficulty of a generalized analysis.
-The transmission-line model is somewhat crude for modeling the loop.
-The loop is comprised of various planes and connectors that may have resonances other than those predicted by a simple transmission-line model.
-However, the transmission-line model should provide a reasonable approximation.
-The width of the slot in the groundplane is assumed small with respect to wavelength.
+The extended current path imposed on the noise currents by the split may be of significant electrical extent and must be treated as a shorted transmission line.
+The transmission line model may be different for every device, adding to the difficulty of a generalized analysis.
+Figure 6 shows the new circuit model, where l_1 is the length of the transmission line, Z{O1} is the transmission line characteristic impedance, and v{p1} is the phase velocity in the transmission line.
+The transmission line of length l_1 is the high-frequency model for the loop below the PCB in Figure 3.
+The transmission line model is somewhat crude for modeling the loop.
+The loop is comprised of various planes and connectors that may have resonances other than those predicted by a simple transmission line model.
+However, the transmission line model should provide a reasonable approximation.
+The width of the slot is assumed small with respect to wavelength.
+The antenna lumped element model has been replaced with a simple frequency varying impedance.
+The focus of this research is to characterize the impedance of the circuit as influenced by the groundplane split, so other parameters such as the antenna, and the transmission line characteristics of the microstrip (trace over a groundplane) are not well modeled in the circuit diagrams.